-Psoriasis is a chronic skin condition that is marked by red and sometimes scaly patches of skin.
+Psoriasis is a chronic skin condition sometimes marked by scaly plaques of skin.

 Psoriasis can have different appearances depending on where and what type it is.